gaehlerm/SoftwareEngineering/README.md

 Here you don't need any comparison nor an index.

+### Filtering Lists

 Another question: how should you filter lists?.
 The classical way is to use a for loop and an if statement.
 But there are two alternatives: list comprehensions and lambdas.
 Both solutions are quite similar (even in performance), so feel free to use the one you prefer.

 ```py
 numbers = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]